Sarah Jones (politician): Life and career

 Jones was born in Croydon and is a lifelong resident.
 Jones' family have been in Croydon for generations.
 She was educated at the Old Palace School in Croydon and at Durham University, where she read history.
 She was a member of Trevelyan College.

 Jones joined the Labour Party aged 19 in 1992 after watching Conservative Party MP Peter Lilley, then the Secretary of State at the Department of Social Security, make a speech to his party's annual conference where he attacked benefit claimants and women who allegedly become pregnant to gain council housing.
 Jones, who was pregnant at the time, joined the Labour Party as a direct reaction to the speech.
-Jones said: “I thought I am not a problem.
-I need help at this point in time, but I am not a problem to society.
-I can contribute.
-It made me angry and it made me get more active.
-So, I joined the Labour Party and have been in the Labour Party for the last 25 years.”

 After leaving university Jones worked for Mo Mowlam, Labour Member of Parliament for Redcar and Secretary of State for Northern Ireland.
 Jones worked briefly as a Press Officer for the Labour Party during the 1997 general election.
 Jones later became Head of Campaigns at the housing charity Shelter.
 During that time Shelter won the PR award for best public affairs campaign.
 She was later appointed Head of Public Affairs for the NHS Confederation.

 Jones served as a senior civil servant and was part of the team delivering the 2012 London Olympic and Paralympic Games.
 Jones worked with Tessa Jowell, who was Minister for the Olympics at the time, and continued as a senior civil servant under Jeremy Hunt, the then Secretary of State for Culture, Olympics, Media and Sport.

-Jones oversaw Government communications for the Olympics, attended COBRA, and managed a large team of civil servants and communications professionals from across Government departments.

 After leaving the Civil Service in 2012, Jones worked in a series of roles in the public and private sector, including at Gatwick Airport, where she campaigned for a second runway.

 Jones remained close with Jowell, and in 2018 led a debate in the House of Commons paying tribute to Jowell's fight against brain cancer and her campaign for improved cancer treatment.
 Jones continued to campaign in the wake of Jowell's death, prompting the government to launch the Tessa Jowell Brain Cancer Mission (TJBCM).
 Upon its launch, Jones was appointed to the Joint Strategy Board of the TJBCM.